lichendust/meander/readme.md

     #COUNTER:A

-> You cannot change a counter's type after it has begun.
+> Note: you cannot change a counter's type after it has begun.

 There are also a small number of built-in counters that are available to use.
 None of these counters may be modified or reset —